mstksg/inCode/copy/entries/control-intro.md

 [bangbang]: http://en.wikipedia.org/wiki/Bang%E2%80%93bang_control

 [^bangbangnote]: Technically, it is a modified version of the bang--bang
-    controller with an option for "don't do anything".
+    controller with an option for "don't do anything" --- a "bang--bang--shh".
     A true bang--bang controller would not have the "green light" option.

 ### Problems Again